SoCalChristina/udacity-build-a-portfolio-site/README.md

-# udacity-build-a-portfolio-site
+# Udacity Build A Portfolio Site

 This is a working draft of my "Build A Portfolio Site" project for the Udacity Frontend Developer Nanodegree Grow With Google scholarship.

 The site is my best representation of the project rubric.

 The HTML and CSS files are commented.
 I will complete the navigation section with an animated sliding menu including href links to the designated page areas.
 I need to add functionality to the site as I learn JavaScript.